 - Automatically opens the detergent dispenser at the right time

-- Shoots the water through jets to get the dishes clean
+- Shoots the water through spray arms to get the dishes clean

 - Drains the dirty water